 Students who graduate in a Teacher Education Program should complete a placement packet to be filed with the administrative secretary of the Department of Teacher Education and Leadership.
 The placement file can be very helpful to graduates in obtaining educational positions.
 A fee is charged the student for processing the placement file.
 Placement files are kept for five years.

 Elementary Education Licensure

 Completion of the basic elementary program at Mississippi College and passing the appropriate MDE prescribed tests qualifies the graduate to receive a standard elementary (K-6) license.
+The basic elementary program at Mississippi College leads to a K-6 license with two 18-semester hour concentrations (Language Arts and Social Studies).
 Check with the Teacher Education and Leadership Office and/or your advisor to receive the most current licensure requirements.
 Licensure designations and requirements are subject to change by rulings of the Mississippi Department of Education.

 Secondary Education (B.S.Ed) University Core Curriculum Requirements *

 Note: Some slight variations in this core will occur depending upon the specific secondary area of endorsement.